jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-19-blueprintinator.md

 * The initial state starts with no inventory and 1 of the lowest level (ore-collecting) robot
 * The best case is how many geodes we built
 * This time I wrapped everything up in an internal `State` structure; it's neat being able to define these within a function
 * The best case assumes you can build a `geode` robot each frame for the rest of the game (without checking input), each of which produces a `geode` until the end of the simulation.
-This uses the {{<wikipedia "1 + 2 + 3 + 4 + ⋯">}} formula to calculate quickly.
+This uses the [[wiki:1 + 2 + 3 + 4 + ⋯]]() formula to calculate quickly.
 It only removes the worst cases, but that's really all we need
 * The recursive case tries to build one of each robot:
   * If we don't even produce the right resources, don't try to calculate it
   * Otherwise, figure out how many ticks it will take to build it, schedule the build for then.
 This is perhaps the most interesting bit: rather than recurring once every time increment, we skip forward long enough to build the next bot.
 This helps cut down the search time significantly.